How I built my Photography Portfolio with WordPress

 If this is your first time building a WordPress photography portfolio, here are some common mistakes to avoid.
 None of these mistakes will destroy your website, but they will hurt your portfolio over time.
 Keep in mind that a photo portfolio grows with you, I have had mine for almost 20 years so doing it right the first time is important.

 - Don’t use a fancy gallery plugin.
 They look beautiful in the demos, but if you use a non-standard photo gallery plugin, you will be stuck with it.
 Does anyone remember SlideShowPro?
 In a few years, the developer may stop updating it, and then your website will be broken.
-I break this rule by using the SimpleLightbox plugin, but it is designed so that uninstalling it doesn’t break my website.
+If you do want to use one doublecheck that it degrades gracefully when uninstalled.

 - Don’t use flashy themes.
 It is tempting to buy the flashiest WordPress portfolio theme from Theme Forest.
 They look great in the demos and have fancy animations and pretty colors.
 But they are usually designed with non-standard gallery plugins that, return to point 1, will be broken in a few years and are clunky to use daily.